Twin flame separation is not like typical relationship breakdown.

 Having received so many stories from lost souls over the years about twin flame separation, I thought I’d finally write about this topic.
 Being in a twin flame relationship myself, I’ve experienced how overwhelming, intimidating and terrifying it can get, and how insufferable it is to separate – even just temporarily.

 Before you read on, please ensure that you aren’t in a co-dependent or unhealthy relationship.
-The difference between twin flame relationships and co-dependent relationships, is that twin flames relationships are defined by respect, equality, negotiation and healthy boundaries.
+The difference between twin flame relationships and co-dependent relationships, is that twin flames relationships are defined by respect, equality, negotiation, and healthy boundaries.
 On the other hand, co-dependent relationships are characterized by feeling trapped, unequal, devalued and reliant on the other for a sense of self-worth.
-Unfortunately it is possible to confuse co-dependency with twin flame love.
-Please be careful of confusing the two.
+Unfortunately, it is possible to confuse co-dependency with twin flame love.
+Please be careful about confusing the two.

 5 Causes of Twin Flame Separation